actuallyaryaman/Fedora_Setup/README.md

 **For any issues or suggestions, open an issue or pull request on GitHub.**

-*This script is developed with Arch Linux users in mind.*
+*This script is developed with Fedora Linux users in mind.*